Ocean Rig: Don't Short This Stock

 The market still appears negative on Ocean Rig (ORIG) after coming out of bankruptcy.
-Typically such a move isn't wise in a capital intensive sector where the majority of the debt was wiped out providing the company with a clean balance sheet.
+Typically such a move isn't wise in a capital-intensive sector where the majority of the debt was wiped out providing the company with a clean balance sheet.

 My previous article focused on the new facts surrounding the stock after exiting bankruptcy.
 With Brent Crude up at $57/bbl, is now really the time to short the stock again?